Capayable B.V. Consumer Privacy Statement

 The in3 Garant payment method is a service provided by Capayable B.V. trading as in3 (hereinafter: in3).

-Protecting privacy is important to in3.
-This Consumer Privacy Statement describes which personal data in3 collects, and how in3 treats these data.
+Protecting your privacy is important to in3.
+This Consumer Privacy Statement defines which personal data in3 collects, and how in3 treats such data.
 This Consumer Privacy Statement also sets out your rights and explains how you can exercise them.
-This Consumer Privacy Statement applies whenever you visit our website or make use of our services.
+This Consumer Privacy Statement applies whenever you visit our website, download our app and/or make use of our services.

 2. Data Controller